-2.1 This Agreement shall not be construed to repeal, rescind, modify or diminish any of the provisions of the Statutes, Charter, By-laws, Rules or Regulations of the Institute as amended to date or any future amendments thereto which are not in conflict with this Agreement.

-2.2 The rights, privileges and obligations of members of the Unit as set forth in this Agreement supersede and replace any individual contract of employment between such member and the In-

-2.3 The parties agree that all rights, powers and authority of the Administration which have not been limited or modified by this Agreement are retained by the Administration without limitation and are in no way subject to the grievance or arbitration procedures set forth in this Agreement.

-2.4 The Institute President or his designee will meet with representatives of the Union monthly to discuss subjects that may arise during the term of this Agreement and to discuss matters necessary to its implementation.
-This shall not prevent the Union from consulting with the Institute President or his designee at other times.
+- 2.1 This Agreement shall not be construed to repeal, rescind, modify or diminish any of the provisions of the Statutes, Charter, By-laws, Rules or Regulations of the Institute as amended to date or any future amendments thereto which are not in conflict with this Agreement. - 2.2 The rights, privileges and obligations of members of the Unit as set forth in this Agreement supersede and replace any individual contract of employment between such member and the Institute. - 2.3 The parties agree that all rights, powers and authority of the Administration which have not been limited or modified by this Agreement are retained by the Administration without limitation and are in no way subject to the grievance or arbitration procedures set forth in this Agreement. - with representatives of the Union monthly to discuss subjects that may arise during the term of this Agreement and to discuss matters necessary to its implementation.
+This shall not prevent the Union from consulting with the Institute President (or designee) at other times.